jmellander/MG/README.md

 Non-probabilistic SumStats obserations are made with a Key (either a host IP address, or a string) and an Observation (either a numeric value, or a string).
 Each distinct Key creates a table on every worker that takes an Observation on that Key.

 Probabilistic SumStats policies (HLL - HyperLogLog, TopK, and this one, MG) necessarily use an internal data structure to store their data, and a Key is not used, as this would obviate the memory advantages of using these policies.
 HLL & TopK both take unit observations, and push their input to SumStats via the string Observation$str.
 MG uses Observation$str in place of the key & Observation$num to store the value.
-Below are some examples for clarity:
+Below are some examples for clarity (Arguments are: Sumstat Name, Key, Observation):

 Non-probabilistic SumStats:
 SumStats::observe( "MySumStats", [$host=my_host], [$num=bytes] );